Why Would a Seller Delay Signing an Offer? 11 Possibilities

 6. Offer Not Presented or Received

-Delays can also occur if the listing agent fails to present the offer to the seller or if the buyer’s agent does not confirm receipt of the offer.
+Delays can also occur if there is a communication breakdown between agents, the offer was not received, or the seller’s agent has not yet confirmed receipt with their client.
 Communication gaps between agents can lead to misunderstandings and result in delayed responses from the seller.
 It is essential for both agents to establish effective communication channels and promptly relay all offers and relevant information to avoid unnecessary delays.

 7. Seller Waiting on Attorney Review